getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 });
 ```

-Using a custom `matcher(..)` function also lets you match against complex values, like objects:
+Using a custom `matcher(..)` function also lets you match against complex values like objects:

 ```js
 var points = [